direnakkoc/gryffindor/README.md

 1. About us (Information about the team)
 2. Camera (Take a photo, save Photo, delete photo, Flip camera to take a selfie )
 3. Album (Button access to the camera)

+expo-camera
+A React component that renders a preview for the device's either front or back camera.
+Camera's parameters like zoom, auto focus, white balance and flash mode are adjustable.
+With expo-camera, one can also take photos and record videos that are saved to the app's cache.
+Morever, the component is also capable of detecting faces and bar codes appearing on the preview.

 <!-- Photos of the Components -->
 ## Overview